Golden Nugget Atlantic City

 Golden Nugget Atlantic City is a hotel, casino, and marina located in Atlantic City, New Jersey.
-Having been opened in 1985 as Trump's Castle, it was renamed Trump Marina in 1997.
+Having been opened in 1985 as Trump’s Castle, it was renamed Trump Marina in 1997.
 Landry's, Inc. purchased the casino from Trump Entertainment Resorts in February 2011, and the sale was approved in late May.
-Landry's took control of the property on May 23, 2011.
+Landry's took control of the property on May 23, 2011 and renamed it the Golden Nugget Atlantic City.

 Complex

 The resort sits on a 14.6 acre property and contains a 74252 sqft casino; 717 guest rooms; seven restaurants; a nightclub; a 462-seat theater; a 16920 sqft recreation deck with a health spa, outdoor heated pool, hot tubs, cabanas, tennis and basketball courts, and jogging track; 50922 sqft of meeting and function space; a nine-story parking garage with direct walk-through into the complex; and the 640-slip Frank Farley Marina (a public facility owned by the New Jersey Division of Parks and Forestry and managed by Landry's).
 The Sportsbook is a sportsbook at the resort that offers sports betting.

 The third level is the main area of the property.
 At its center is a 210 ft long reception area from which point every amenity—the casino, ballrooms, restaurants, showroom, or meeting rooms—is within a short walk.